 What this graph illustrates is the huge rate of change in the total stake during the lead up to the race; a consequence of many "cold traders" joining the market activity late on.

-Professional traders entering the markets late on are almost certainly using some kind of betting tool, or bot.
-It’s a competitive environment — so without suitable Betfair trading tools you’re already at a disadvantage.
-I recommend using Geeks Toy or BetTrader due to their notoriety for speedy bet placement.
+It’s worth noting that professional traders are almost certainly using some kind of betting tool, or automated bot.
+It’s a competitive environment — so without technology you’re already at a disadvantage.
+I recommend using BetTrader for speedy bet placement.

 The most popular trading techniques involve the following methods/approaches: